aijaz/blog/content/posts/2015/09/2015-09-26-tools-I-use-in-class.markdown

----
 title: "Tools I Use in Class"
 date: 2015-09-26 16:30
 comments: false
-Category:
-- Computers
-tags:
-- Teaching
-- Tools
-- LiveStreaming
-- Zoom
-- ScreenFlow
-- Webcam
 description: "I'd like to share with you the various tools that I've found work well for my iOS class.
 I'll show you what I use for video, displaying keyboard shortcuts, slides, and class notes."
----
+Category: Computers
+Tags: Teaching, Tools, LiveStreaming, Zoom, ScreenFlow, Webcam

 I'd like to share with you the various tools that I've found work well for my [iOS class][class].
 I'll show you what I use for video, displaying keyboard shortcuts, slides, and class notes.